Pro7777tim/Save-progress-server/README.md

 # Save progress server
 ## About the server
-This js server is designed to store progress for games.
+This js server is designed to store progress for games or other applications.
-Uses npm, node and other libraries.
+Uses npm, runs on node, and requires some libraries.
-Has a reliable system for storing data, logins and encrypted passwords.
+Has a reliable system for storing data, logins, and encrypted passwords for various applications.
+Gives the correct answer in any requests.
-Stores data in progress.json.
+Stores data in progress.json, which has the structure: games - logins - data - progress.
+Login can contain name, password, email (optional), progress, and last entry.
+### Starting the server
 To run, run:
 ```
 npm install
 npm start